GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 Similar to [Prometheus data sources on Google Cloud](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#use-serverless), you can also configure a scheduled job to use an OAuth2 access token to view the logs.
 Please follow the steps in the [data source syncer README](https://github.com/GoogleCloudPlatform/cloud-logging-data-source-plugin/blob/main/datasource-syncer/README.md) to configure it.

 ### Service account impersonation

 You can also configure the plugin to use [service account impersonation](https://cloud.google.com/iam/docs/service-account-impersonation).
 You need to ensure the service account used by this plugin has the `iam.serviceAccounts.getAccessToken` permission.
 This permission is in roles like the [Service Account Token Creator role](https://cloud.google.com/iam/docs/understanding-roles#iam.serviceAccountTokenCreator) (roles/iam.serviceAccountTokenCreator).
 Also, the service account impersonated by this plugin needs logging read and project list permissions.

+### OAuth Passthrough

+You can configure the data source to use the OAuth token of the signed in user to authenticate to Google Cloud Logging.
+This requires a Grafana instance that is configured with [Google authentication](https://grafana.com/docs/grafana/latest/setup-grafana/configure-access/configure-authentication/google/).

+Once Grafana is configured with Google authentication for signing in, ensure that the scopes set in the Grafana configuration include: `https://www.googleapis.com/auth/userinfo.profile`, `https://www.googleapis.com/auth/userinfo.email`, and `https://www.googleapis.com/auth/logging.read`.
+The latter will allow the signed in user to read Google Cloud Logging data.

+You can then configure the data source with the `OAuth Passthrough` authentication method.
+Ensure that you provide a default project ID otherwise the health-check will fail.

 ### Grafana Configuration

 1. With Grafana restarted, navigate to `Configuration -> Data sources` (or the route `/datasources`)
 2. Click "Add data source"
 3. Select "Google Cloud Logging"